ibnuda/fpmortals/manuscript/complete.md

 A> At this point, ignore any red squigglies and only trust the compiler.
 This is A> the point where Shapeless departs from IDE support.
 A>
-A> Sampai disini, abaikan semua coretan merah dan hanya percaya pada kompiler.
+A> Sampai disini, abaikan semua coretan merah dan hanya percaya pada kompilator.
 A> Disinilah dimana Shapeless tidak didukung oleh IDE.

 The reason why this fixes the problem is because the type signature